nfe213/Website/README.md

 # HUD-Code-JS
-Code for the HTML/CSS Bama Racing HUD
+Frame for the HTML/CSS Bama Racing HUD reconfigured for personal website, all written by Nathan Eads.